WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing: Using Passive WiFi Sensing

-Our work uses the Passive WiFi sensing method for sleep monitoring, which has previously been employed for respiration monitoring \cite{khan2017deep}, social interaction monitoring, and campus health and activity monitoring \cite{kalogianni2015passive,hong2016socialprobe,zakaria2019stressmon}.
+\transhealth{Our work focuses on using the network events generated by a user's smartphone when it connects to the WiFi network to proxy user activity.
+Specifically, our approach involves observing reports of WiFi network activity to infer if the user is awake or asleep.
+When a user is awake and uses their smartphone, the device generates WiFi network events such as connecting to an access point.
+Conversely, the device generates little to no WiFi network activity when a user sleeps.}

 We hypothesize that \textit{network activity from a student's phone is strongly correlated to the user's activity and awake state, thus simply observing these network activities through coarse-grained AP association events, is sufficient to infer sleep periods}.
 Similar to techniques relying on phone's screen activity, we expect long periods of low network activity are correlated to sleep periods.